Richard Sauber

-Richard A. "Dick" Sauber is an American attorney who has served as special counsel for President Joe Biden since 2022.
+Richard Alan "Dick" Sauber is an American attorney who has served as special counsel for President Joe Biden since 2022.
 He previously served as general counsel at the United States Department of Veterans Affairs from May 2021 until June 2022.

 Early life and education

 Sauber obtained a Bachelor of Arts from Yale University (where he graduated magna cum laude), a Juris Doctor from the New York University School of Law, and a Master of Letters from Oxford University.

 Career

 Sauber served as a federal prosecutor and worked with the Reagan administration for pursuing fraud in government contracts.
 Sauber was also a partner at the law firm Robbins, Russell, Englert, Orseck & Untereiner in Washington, DC, as well as at the law firm Fried, Frank, Harris, Shriver & Jacobson.
 Sauber also served as an adjunct professor at Georgetown Law School and as general counsel for Freedom House.

 VA General Counsel

 On February 19, 2021, President Biden nominated Sauber to be general counsel of the Department of Veterans Affairs.
 Hearings on his nomination were held before the Senate Veterans' Affairs Committee on April 14, 2021.
 The committee favorably reported his nomination on April 22, 2021.
 The United States Senate confirmed Sauber's nomination on April 29, 2021, by voice vote, and he started as general counsel on May 3, 2021.